galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 ## Rank annotated pathways

-Finally, **rpRanker** ranks the previous set of heterologous pathways, based on their length, to reveal what are the most likely pathways to produce the target molecule (*Lycopene*) in an organism of choice (*E.Coli*).
-Shorter pathways are favored over longer pathways.
+Finally, _Rank Pathways_ ranks the previous set of heterologous pathways, based on their global score, to reveal what are the most likely pathways to produce the target molecule (here it is _lycopene_) in a given organism of interest (_E. coli_ in this tutorial).

 > ### {% icon hands_on %} Hands-on: Rank annotated pathways using rpRanker tool
 >